shinoda-ak/nodejs-api-client-sample/README.md

 ## Runing with Docker

-In case you don't want to use a local nodejs engin, we have included a Dockerfile that will allow you to run the application inside a container.
+In case you don't want to use a local nodejs engine, a Dockerfile is included that runs the application inside a container.

 Build the image:

 ```
 docker build -t everactive-api .
 ```

 Run the application:

 ```
 docker run -ti --rm everactive-api npm run mhm-client
 ```